SonarSoftwareInc/dhcp_batcher/README.md

 ### Linking the batcher to Sonar

 There is an .env file located in your dhcp_batcher directory (typically /usr/share/dhcp_batcher.)
 This file has three properties in it - `SONAR_URL`, `SONAR_USERNAME`, and `SONAR_PASSWORD`.
 Enter the URL of your Sonar instance (e.g. https://example.sonar.software) in the `SONAR_URL` field.
 Enter a valid username and password that you can use to login to your instance in the `SONAR_USERNAME` and `SONAR_PASSWORD` field.
-This user requires *Account Create* and *Account Update* permissions, and should not be given any other permissions. **Do not use an administrative account here!**
+This user requires *Account Read*, *Account Create*, *Account Update* permissions, and should not be given any other permissions. **Do not use an administrative account here!**

 You can test the user by executing `/usr/bin/php /usr/share/dhcp_batcher/dhcp_batcher/artisan sonar:test`.